binitaepa/binitaepa/README.md

 - 💬 Ask me about what you want.
 - 📫 How to reach me: binitaepa@gmail.com
 - ⚡ Fun fact: I can talk funny.I am also serious about work.

+## Projects 🌱
+- Dream house (https://dream-house-877c7.web.app/) which is a real estate agent ,admin and client type website.
+-Food Donation (https://food-donation-bc75e.web.app) one can donate food that is not needed .